The marble-clad baptistry (battistero) in Florence is famous for its magnificent bronze doors. Visit the interior to see the dome mosaics.

 Exact dates from the early history of the baptistery are only known from major events, or when significant payments were necessary for building and decoration work.
 Pope Nicholas II consecrated the baptistery in 1059 but it is unknown if the current building was already fully in use at that stage.

 The baptismal font from Santa Reparata, over which the present Duomo was erected, was moved into the baptistry in 1128 — all Christian children born in Florence were baptized here until the 19th century.
-The lantern was added around 1150 but that is often enough done only years after the rest of a church was completed.
+The lantern was added around 1150 but that was often enough done only years after the rest of a church was completed.
 The entrance porch was changed from a half-round to its present rectangular shape in 1202.
 Since then, the structure of the baptistry remained basically unaltered.

-Architecture of the Battistero
+Architecture of the Battistero Baptistery in Florence

 The floor plan of the baptistry in Florence is a simple octagon, which was traditional for baptistries, and a small rectangular apsis on the western end.
 The north, east, and south sides have famous sculpted bronze doors.